-But it’s still more complicated than that - Distortions also tend to massively impact transiants and your sustain.
+But it’s still more complicated than that - Distortions also tend to massively impact transients and your sustain.
 That is, if you have a lot of distortion on, the pluck of the guitar string may get swallowed up and the amount of time your string can ring out before it becomes inaudible will go up considerably.

-How exactly a distortion handles that ‘pluck’ at the start - the initial transient - can make a huge difference in the resulting sound.
+How a distortion handles that ‘pluck’ at the start - the initial transient - can make a huge difference in the resulting sound.
 Armed with this knowledge, when mixing and playing with effects you can try to tweak things intentionally to let some of the pluck through or make the sustain even longer, or kill the pluck entirely to make a controllable wall of noise.
 What matters is you understand there’s more to distortion than just making the sound spicier and louder.